Lobelia cardinalis 'Queen Victoria'

 Stunning spikes of scarlet, five-petalled flowers rise up in late summer among beautiful, beetroot-coloured foliage.
 This gorgeous cardinal flower brings a splash of vibrant colour to the garden just as many perennials are fading.
 It is excellent for filling gaps left by early-flowering perennials in a mixed or herbaceous border and suits a planting scheme based on 'hot' colours.

 - Garden care: Divide large clumps of plants every second year in spring.
 Protect the crown of the plant during winter with a thick, dry mulch, such as straw.
+This moisture-loving plant can also be grown at the edges of a pond, and will tolerate water levels up to 30cm deep if potted up it into a basket with aquatic compost.

 - Harmful if eaten